paulilab/paulilab.github.io/_posts/2021-07-21-EduardoElSalvadore.md

 It's been a wonderful experience for both sides - mentor and mentee!!

-To read more about our [Salvadoran internship program and Eduardo's stay with us](https://www.imp.ac.at/news/article/salvadoran-student-at-the-imp/), check out this article on the IMP news page (thanks Mehdi for the great article!).
+To read more about our [Salvadoran internship program and Eduardo's stay with us](https://www.imp.ac.at/news/article/salvadoran-student-at-the-imp/), check out this article on the IMP news page (thanks Mehdi!).

 (picture credit to Mehdi Khadraoui)